Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: introduction

 This work aims to demonstrate the viability of \textit{Active Inference (AIF)} in designing adaptive agents that can gracefully handle the challenging requirements of pervasive applications.
-While Active Inference is a neuroscientific framework, recent work has shown promising results by conceiving methods from the underlying ideas for workload scheduling in distributed systems.
+While AIF is a neuroscientific framework, recent work has shown promising results by conceiving methods from the underlying ideas for workload scheduling in distributed systems~\cite{sedlak_equilibrium_2024,sedlak_adaptive_2024}.
 In particular, we find that the objectives of Active Inference and pervasive computing intrinsically intertwine.
 Context awareness is crucial for pervasive applications as these systems operate in dynamic environments and must adapt to changes in their surroundings.
 Precisely context awareness is a defining characteristic of AIF agents.
-However, the current application of AIF for systems is more conceptual and only partially implements the core components of the AIF framework~\cite{sedlak_equilibrium_2024,sedlak_adaptive_2024}.
+However, the current application of AIF for systems is more conceptual and only partially implements the core components of the AIF framework.
 Other work on systems that adapt to changing requirements typically focuses on optimizing individual variables, such as learning rate or setting low-level SLOs as constraints on specific resources~\cite{shubha_adainf_2023, KUNDROO2023101740}.
 Despite providing more fine-grained control, it is unreasonable to expect application developers to understand the implications of each low-level constraint to the overall system, particularly in dynamic environments where resources are scarce and availability is less predictable.
-In contrast, our AIF agent permits setting high-level SLO targets to find an equilibrium without attempting to enforce constraints from possibly conflicting low-level SLOs.
+In contrast, our AIF agent permits setting high-level SLO targets to find an equilibrium, defined as the system configuration that fulfills all its SLOs, without attempting to enforce constraints from possibly conflicting low-level SLOs.

 We design experiments that accurately reflect the relevant real-world conditions by implementing a physical testbed consisting of heterogeneous devices with varying resource types and computational capabilities.
 Additionally, we leverage a controlled process for data generation to evaluate the adaptability to a dynamic environment precisely.
 We extensively evaluate our agents with a strong emphasis on reproducibility.
 The results underpin the claim that an AIF agent can successfully balance competing SLOs among clients despite considerable resource asymmetry and adapt to the dynamic environment.
 Still, we transparently discuss current limitations by accentuating the parts of our result that best show our agent’s weaknesses.
 The intention is to foster research interest in AIF from a systems perspective, as we sincerely believe that it poses an exceptionally promising research direction for pervasive applications and the compute continuum.
 Naturally, we open-source our repository as an addition to the community to reproduce, scrutinize, and extend our approach~\footnote{\url{https://github.com/adanilenka/adaptive_aif_agents_for_fl}}.